Russell Watson: 2020–present: I'm A Celebrity, Chicago and collaborations with Aled Jones

 In November 2020, Watson appeared on the twentieth series of I'm a Celebrity...Get Me Out of Here!.
 He was eliminated fifth, coming in eighth place overall.

 In November 2021, Watson appeared on ITV1 gameshow The Chase.
 That same month, it was announced that Watson had joined the cast of a nationwide UK tour of Chicago as Billy Flynn.
 The tour began in February 2022 in Liverpool.

 On 15 June 2022, Watson performed at Bridgewater Hall, in Manchester, for a charity concert in aid of the Teenage Cancer Trust.
 On 30 August 2022, it was announced that ITV had commissioned a one-off I'm a Celebrity...Get Me Out of Here! special of The Masked Singer, would air on 6 November 2022, ahead of the launch show for the 2022 series.
 Watson sang "Go the Distance" and was disguised as "Cockroach".

 On 11 November 2022, Watson and Aled Jones released the album Christmas with Aled and Russell.
 The album debuted at number 1 on the Classical Artists Albums Chart and number 14 on the main albums chart.
 The album was preceded by two singles; the first, "A Spaceman Came Travelling", was released on 21 October 2022.
 The second single, "O Holy Night", was released on 4 November 2022.
 The duo toured the UK in November and December 2022.
 On speaking about releasing Christmas with Aled and Russell, Watson said "[Aled]'s synonymous with Christmas [...] whereas all this is new to me – I've never actually released a Christmas album.
 I've released albums at Christmas but the subject has never been 'Christmas', so I'm really excited about this.
 And I think it will give people a nice, warm feeling; the melancholy and the memories that Christmas brings back."
+In September 2023, Watson revealed that he had recorded a special medley to be released on his death, with all royalties from the recording to benefit the Worldwide Cancer Research charity.
+Watson said, "Leaving this track in my will to support the pioneering work for new cancer cures is hopefully a powerful reminder of the legacy we can all leave behind.
+The compilation was created to remove the taboo around post-life planning and shine a light on how leaving a will "can touch the lives of others'".

+On 13 September 2024, Watson released the single "Shine", alongside Helen Jane Long.
+On 25 November 2024, the pair released the single "You (A Christmas Wish)".
+On 22 August 2025, they released a radio mix of "Unremember" as a single.